Methodology

 Analysis Dimensions

-How we organize findings.
-Seven dimensions structure how we analyze developer-facing products.
+How findings are organized.
+Seven dimensions structure how I analyze developer-facing products.
 Each finding in a published audit maps to one or more of these dimensions, making it easier to see where friction concentrates and where a service performs well.

 01